Übersicht

 places considerable demands on the information systems along the chain.

-But given good management of the right systems, suppliers should be able
+But given good management of the right systems, suppliers should be

-to anticipate customer companies' needs and deliver what is needed without
+to anticipate customer companies' needs and deliver what is needed

 the need for ordering.
-Internet technology -- via which suppliers can hook
+Internet technology -- via which suppliers can

-up to customers' intranets at very little cost -- can play a big part in
+up to customers' intranets at very little cost -- can play a big part

 this.
-Such approaches require companies continuously to transform the way
+Such approaches require companies continuously to transform the

 they work together.
 Information systems are important but are best seen